 Just because you know how to cook doesn’t mean you can go and open a restaurant, Angel Kim says.
 And if anyone knows what it takes to open a restaurant, it’s Kim.
 Kim opened his first restaurant, Argentina Steakhouse, when he was 19 years old, and he went on to open or help open seven more.
 Kim has drawn on his diverse culinary background—his family is from South Korea, he grew up in Argentina and he studied Italian cooking in culinary school—to build a small restaurant empire.
 Over the years, he’s consistently created new, fresh restaurant concepts, successfully pivoting from one cuisine to another along the way.
 Most recently, Kim and his business partner and sister, Sandra Kim, decided to shutter Argentina Steakhouse after 16 years so they could focus on creating The Hill, an all-you can-eat Italian buffet.

 Kim has honed his business instincts over the years and was confident he could make The Hill a success.
 Even if restaurants are fueled by a passion for food, they are still first and foremost a business, and Kim never forgets that when he is planning his next venture.
 “I always think about numbers,” he says.
 It doesn’t matter if you have the best product in the world if your numbers don’t make sense.
 “If whatever you’re spending is more than what you’re selling, it’s not a great business,” he says.
 Kim sets very specific, clear financial goals with each of his restaurants and does everything in his power to meet those benchmarks.
 This approach has allowed Kim to continue to grow his business over the years.
-Kim also co-owns ReRico Brazilian Grill and Novo Asian Bistro, and he helped open Frida Mexican restaurant.
+Kim also co-owns ReRico Brazilian Grill and Novo Asian Bistro, and he helped open Frida Mexican Cuisine & Bar.
 However, Kim’s career hasn’t been without setbacks.

 Blu Sesame, a casual Asian-fusion restaurant located in downtown Springfield, was one of those setbacks.
 It opened in 2010 and closed in 2015.
 Opening Blu Sesame taught Kim that not every restaurant is right for every location.
 “There is something about downtown that is very, very hard,” he says.
 “A lot of [restaurants] do great, but most of them don’t.”